redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 #### Using alarms

-Before creating any alarms, you'll need to ensure the Ceilometer alarming services are running (at the time of writing, these new services are not yet fired up during a `packstack` install):
+Before creating any alarms, ensure that the relevant Ceilometer alarming services are running:

-       sudo yum install -y openstack-ceilometer-alarm
        export CEILO_ALARM_SVCS='evaluator notifier'
-       for svc in $CEILO_ALARM_SVCS; do sudo service openstack-ceilometer-alarm-$svc start; done
+       for svc in $CEILO_ALARM_SVCS; do sudo service openstack-ceilometer-alarm-$svc status; done

 An example of creating a threshold-oriented alarm, based on a upper bound on the CPU utilization for a particular instance: